 Eye Allergies and the Impact on Ocular Health

 Eye allergies can sometimes be extremely uncomfortable.
 Many people limit time outdoors and even have difficulty reading, working on a computer, or performing other essential tasks as a result of eye irritation.
 As irritating as eye allergies can be, the good news is that allergies themselves do not pose a serious threat to ocular health.
-Eye allergies result in symptoms that are similar to pink eye (a viral infection), but they are not contagious, they cannot cause any type of infection, and they will not cause vision problems.
+Eye allergies result in symptoms that are similar to the pink eye (a viral infection), but they are not contagious, they cannot cause any type of infection, and they will not cause vision problems.

 Although eye allergies themselves will not compromise ocular health, our Chicago patients who suffer from eye allergies may be more susceptible to some types of eye damage.
 This is because people tend to rub at their eyes when allergy symptoms strike.
 Rubbing the eyes may cause scratches or other corneal injuries that can lead to infection.

 If people rub their eyes consistently, as is common among eye allergy sufferers, they may even weaken the eye, or distort it over time.
-This condition, which is called keratoconus, can result in blurred vision and/or an increased sensitivity to light and glare.
+This condition, which is called keratoconus, can result in blurred vision and/or increased sensitivity to light and glare.

 Managing Eye Allergies

-It is important that we help our Chicago patients manage eye allergies, not only to improve ocular comfort, but also to discourage scratching or rubbing, and the potentially harmful effects that can have.
+We must help our Chicago patients manage eye allergies, not only to improve ocular comfort, but also to discourage scratching or rubbing, and the potentially harmful effects that can have.
 There are many possible treatments for eye allergies, the most common of which are:

 - Eye drops/artificial tears